 Many of the core components require configuration.
-Some examples of components requiring configuration are Security and FormProtection.
+One example would be the FormProtection.
 Configuration for these components, and for components in general, is usually done via loadComponent() in your Controller's initialize() method or via the \$components array:

 You can configure components at runtime using the setConfig() method.
 Often, this is done in your controller's beforeFilter() method.
 The above could also be expressed as: